Appealing a tax credits decision at a tribunal

 You can appeal to a tribunal if HM Revenue and Customs (HMRC) didn’t change their decision when you asked for a mandatory reconsideration.

-The tribunal is independent of HMRC and will be made up of 1 or 2 experts, for example a solicitor and an accountant.
-They’ll look at your evidence and hear what you have to say.
+The tribunal is independent of HMRC and overseen by a judge.
+The judge will look at your evidence and hear what you have to say.
 They’ll also look at any evidence from HMRC and then make a decision.

 Before you appeal to a tribunal